 - Be wary of card openings that are much larger than they need to be

 - Confirm that the card reader at the next pump is the same size and shape as the one they’re using

 - Use the pump closest to the store, as scammers prefer to tamper with out-of-sight machines

 As scammers develop new strategies to defraud companies, P-Fleet is dedicated to minimizing the risks for our clients.
-By creating a vigilant partnership between fleet managers and their drivers, companies can avoid the headache of fuel card fraud.
+By creating a vigilant partnership between fleet managers and their drivers, companies can avoid the headache of fraud.

 Read how to reduce driver turnover and its impact on your fleet.